-- 1.1 The CTTC Neighbourhood Plan [I] is a document which is part of the Government's approach to planning that aims to give local people more say in what occurs in their area.
-This is set out in the 'Localism Act 2011' which came into full effect in April 2012. - 1.2 The Plan provides a vision for the future of the Area and sets out clear planning policies to realise this vision.
-These policies are in general conformity with the strategic policies contained within the Aligned Core Strategy [I] and the Part 2 Local Plan <a href=" - 1.3 The Plan has been developed through extensive consultation with the people of the Neighbourhood Area and others with an interest in the Area.
-Details of the consultation have been recorded in a series of reports that are available at Appendix IV in the Evidence Base or download.
-[X5] from the Forum's website: www.cttcnf.org.uk - 1.4 A Consultation Statement [I] provides an overview of the consultation, demonstrating that it is in full agreement with the requirements of the Localism Act.
+The CTTC Neighbourhood Plan [I] is a document which is part of the Government's approach to planning that aims to give local people more say in what occurs in their area.
+This is set out in the 'Localism Act 2011' which came into full effect in April 2012.

+- 1.1 The Plan provides a vision for the future of the Area and sets out clear planning policies to realise this vision.
+These policies are in general conformity with the strategic policies contained within the Aligned Core Strategy [I] and the Part 2 Local Plan [I], as required by the Localism Act. - 1.2 The Plan has been developed through extensive consultation with the people of the Neighbourhood Area and others with an interest in the Area.
+Details of the consultation have been recorded in a series of reports that are available in the Evidence Base from the Forum's website: www.cttcnf.org.uk - 1.3 A Consultation Statement [I] provides an overview of the consultation, demonstrating that it is in full agreement with the requirements of the Localism Act.
 This consultation meets the requirements of Regulation 14 of the Neighbourhood Planning (General) Regulations 2012.
 The Plan has been amended where appropriate in response to consultation comments.